supersjellie/openhab-itho-fan/README.md

 4. When installing the above you can choose a host name (WiFi settings), remember it.
 The manual assumes 'fan'
 5. Install in openhab the http binding, see [documentation](https://www.openhab.org/addons/bindings/http/)
 6. Install in openhab the jsonpath transformation, see [documentation](https://www.openhab.org/addons/transformations/jsonpath/)
+7. Install in openHAB the javascript scriping engine, see [documentation](http://hal9000:8080/settings/addons/automation-jsscripting)
+	* This installs the new ECMAscript 2021+ version with OH libraries that somewhere in the future will replace the old (now default) js-script.
+If you would like to stick to the default build-in version you'll have to change the rules a bit

 ## Create thing
 1. Create a new thing